gowtham-surya/orthotic-leg-analyser/README.md

-# IOT based leg Analyser for Orthotic Person
+# IOT based Orthotic leg Analyser

 ## An overview of how to build this project